 Why Riddle & Brantley?

 The Social Security Disability Lawyers at Riddle & Brantley are here to help.
-We have nearly 200 years of combined legal experience helping North Carolinians with disabilities.
+We have more than 225 years of combined legal experience helping North Carolinians with disabilities.

 We are here to help the people of Harrisburg, North Carolina and the surrounding areas.